TIBCOSoftware/snappydata/docs/deployment.md

 ./bin/spark-shell  --master local[*] --conf spark.snappydata.connection=localhost:1527 --packages "SnappyDataInc:snappydata:0.9-s_2.11"
 ```
-<Note>Note: </Note>
+!!!
+Note:

- * <note> The `spark.snappydata.connection` property points to the locator of a running SnappyData cluster.
+	*  The `spark.snappydata.connection` property points to the locator of a running SnappyData cluster.
 Its value is a combination of locator host and JDBC client port on which the locator listens for connections (default 1527).

- * <note> In the Smart Connector mode, all `snappydata.*` SQL configuration properties should be prefixed with `spark`.
-For example, `spark.snappydata.column.batchSize`</note>
+ 	* In the Smart Connector mode, all `snappydata.*` SQL configuration properties should be prefixed with `spark`.
+For example, `spark.snappydata.column.batchSize`.

 This opens a Scala Shell.
 Create a SnappySession to interact with the SnappyData store.
 ```scala